Why Workplace Kindness Is the Latest HR Trend

 Brooke Jones, executive vice president at the Random Acts of Kindness Foundation, is a living example of this.

-In a great blog post this week for Elephant Journal, Jones writes about how kindness has transformed her life.
+In a great blog post for Elephant Journal, Jones writes about how kindness has transformed her life.
 Five years ago, when she started her job at the Foundation, she was on half a dozen medications to help manage depression, anxiety and insomnia.
 Now she takes just one, occasionally, to help her sleep.